lkiesow/leihs-wiki/Leihs-developer-guide.md

 If you want to be extra nice and have Node.js installed on your system, you can now immediately convert the .po files to .json files for Jed to use:

     $ bundle exec rake app:i18n:po2json

+### Translating to a new language

+If your language does not exist yet, create a new directory according to the [ISO-639 standard language code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for your language, optionally followed by an underscore and a region code for your region.
+For example, to translate to Romanian, create the directory `locale/ro`.

+Next, copy the translation template file locale/leihs.pot into the new directory using a .po extension, not .pot!
+For example:

+    $ cp locale/leihs.pot locale/ro/leihs.po

+Now continue as described under _Adding missing translations in existing .po files_.